x

 A youth engagement programme from the SyI

-Our ‘Next Generation in Security’ initiative was launched in late 2018.
-The initiative, sometimes referred to as #NextGen, was created to inspire and attract young people to consider a career within the security industry, ‘NextGen’ has been designed to change perceptions about the security industry and to showcase the career opportunities that exist to young people aged 13 to 18 years old, who are considering their career options.
+The ‘Next Generation in Security’ initiative was launched late 2018.
+The initiative, sometimes referred to as #NextGen, was created to inspire and attract young people to consider a career within the security industry, and with this in mind ‘#NextGen’ is designed to change perceptions about the security industry and to showcase career options and choices to young people aged 13 to 18 years old.

-Next Gen has already received extensive industry backing with over 50 businesses and organisations stepping up to offer work experience programmes and lend their support to the initiative.
+To date the #NextGen initiative has received extensive industry backing with multiple businesses and organisations stepping up to offer work experience and support for young people.

 Read about our on-going initiatives below: